Photo KnowInsiders

 What are fleas?

-Fleas are tiny, wingless insects that live on your cat’s body, feeding on blood and laying eggs in your cat’s fur, which then drop off throughout your home.
-A single flea can lay up to 2,000 eggs in its lifetime, and its full life cycle – from egg to larva to pupa to adult – can take place in a few weeks.
-Although they don’t live on humans, fleas do bite humans – especially on the ankles and lower legs – and they will also jump on and infest other pets in the household.
+Fleas are minuscule, wingless insects that inhabit the body of your cat.
+They feed on blood and lay their eggs in your cat's fur, which they then disperse throughout your home.
+The entire life cycle of a flea, from egg to larva to pupa to adult, can occur in a matter of weeks.
+A single flea has the capacity to lay up to 2,000 eggs in its lifetime.
+Fleas bite people, especially on the ankles and lower legs, even though they don't live on people.
+They will also jump onto and infest other pets in the home.

 How to tell if your cat has fleas